 NRM regions: Adelaide and Mount Lofty Ranges, Eyre Peninsula, Kangaroo Island, Northern and Yorke, South East

 Annual herb with erect, smooth, usually wiry branches rarely to 10 cm high.
 Leaves oblanceolate, rarely elliptic to 10 mm long and 3.5 mm wide, obtuse or rounded, rarely acute, flat or slightly convex above and somewhat convex below.
 Flowers white-cream with red tinge along stems.
 Flowering between August and October.
 Fruits are small red-brown capsules in clusters along the stems.
 Seeds are orange-brown short oblong seed to 0.6 mm long and 0.2 mm wide, with a tuberculate surface.

 Seed collection and propagation

 Collect seeds between October and December.
 Collect whole plants that are drying off, turning red-brown with mature fruit-spikes.
 These will contain very small brown seeds when rubbed with your fingers.
 Place the plants in a tray and leave to dry for two weeks.
 Then rub the plants gently by hand or with a rubber bung to dislodge the seeds.
 Use a sieve to separate the unwanted material.
 Be very careful as the seeds are very small.
 Store the seeds with a desiccant such as dried silica beads or dry rice, in an air tight container in a cool and dry place.
-From two collections, the seed viability was high, ranging from 85% to 95%.
+Seed viability is usually high.